weDevsOfficial/wedocs-plugin/readme.txt

 == Screenshot ==

-1. Dashboard Overview
+1. The Friendliest Dashboard Experience
-2. Create New Documentation
+2. Craft Documentation on the Fly
-3. Role-Based Permission Management
+3. Control Editing with Role-Based Permissions
-4. Viewing Privacy Settings
+4. Control Who Sees Your Docs: Tailor Viewing Privacy
-5. Locked Articles Editing
+5. Locked Articles, Your Exclusive Edit
-6. Single Page Quick Search
-7. Pre-built Layouts and Styles
-8. AI Chatbot in Action
-9. Article Suggestions in Explore Tab
-10. Instant Search with Assistant Widget
+6. Find Answers in a Snap
+7. Style Docs with a Personal Touch
+8. AI Chat: Questions Answered from Your Docs with ChatGPT Magic
+9. Smart Exploration: Instant Access to Curated Docs

 == Changelog ==

-= v2.1.2 (29th January, 2024) =
+= v2.1.2 (1st February, 2024) =

  * **Fix:** Migrated docs reactivity issue for multiple migration.
  * **Fix:** Documentation delete api not working for new users.

  * **Enhance:** Implement article children preview for doc listing page.
  * **Enhance:** Add section, article documentations draggable option for all users.
+ * **Enhance:** Add headway changelog option & update feedback action on admin dashboard.

 = v2.1.1 (11nd January, 2024) =